 In the European Union, the world’s largest consuming market for West African cocoa, we have collaborated with peer and supplier companies as well as NGOs through the ‘Cocoa Coalition’ to amplify our voice.
 Read our joint position here.

 "There are many root causes to child labour: lack of access to education, poverty, lack of access to health, safe water etc. So, if you want to tackle such a complex issue, you need to attack it from various angles.
-That's where holistic programs such as Cocoa Life bring a lot of benefits.
-They will implement multiple interventions at the same time to tackle those root causes."
+That’s where holistic programs such as Cocoa Life bring a lot of benefits.
+They will implement multiple initiatives at the same time to tackle those root causes."

 Matthias Lange, Executive Director, International Cocoa Initiative